boyuanliuoptics/DOS-calculation/README.md

 #### *frequency_Tr.txt*

-Storing the frequency band and position of smapling k points for Tr DOS calculation.
+Storing the frequency band and position of sampling k points for Tr DOS calculation.

         0 -0.5 -0.5 0.336365 0.336982 0.390348 ...
 0.809612 0.812481
         0.1 -0.5 -0.5 0.343023 0.343637 0.394022 ...
 0.809883 0.81058